AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 ==============================

 The Qi service is secured by obtaining tokens from an Azure Active Directory instance.
-A token must be attached to every request made to Qi, in order for the request to succeed.
-In the previous section, we set AllowAutoRedirect to false for the HttpClientHander; this is because auto redirection strips the token from the request and will always result in an Unauthorized response.
-Instead of relying on automatic redirection, this sample will handle redirecting 302 (Found) responses manually.
+For a request to succeed, a token must be attached to every request that is made to Qi.
+In the previous section,
+AllowAutoRedirect was set to false for the HttpClientHander; this is because auto redirection strips the token from the request, which results in an unauthorized response.
+Instead of relying on automatic redirection, this sample handles redirecting 302 (Found) responses manually.

 The sample applications are examples of a *confidential client*.
 Such clients provide a user ID and secret that are authenticated against the directory.
 The sample code includes several placeholder strings.
-You must replace these with the authentication-related values you received from OSIsoft.
+You must replace these placeholders with the authentication-related values you received from OSIsoft.
 The strings are found in the ``Constants.cs`` file.

 .. code:: c#